The Construction Advantage

 Thomas Jefferson Has An Important Reminder For You About Mechanic’s Liens

 Thomas Jefferson is not only one of the Founding Fathers of American democracy, but also arguably the founding father of the American mechanic’s lien.
 Most contractors, subcontractors, and materials suppliers know that a mechanic’s lien is probably the best leverage in their legal toolkit to get paid for a job well done.
 And as many of you expand beyond the reach of your home states, we thought we would remind you of the most important thing you need to know about mechanic’s liens – when to call us.
-So, in Thomas Jefferson’s spirit, Bernstein Shur’s Construction Group wants to provide you with a quick chart that you can print out with the deadlines you need to know about for mechanic’s lien in Maine, Massachusetts, and New Hampshire.
+So, in Thomas Jefferson’s spirit, Bernstein Shur’s Construction Group wants to provide you with a quick chart that you can print out with the deadlines you need to know about for mechanic’s lien in ME, Massachusetts, and New Hampshire.

-Maine Mechanic’s Lien Deadlines
+ME Mechanic’s Lien Deadlines

 Massachusetts Mechanic’s Lien Deadlines